We know parents and carers need a lot of information about potential organisations.

 What if we want to leave Safe Soulmates?

 There is no obligation to stay with us, we want everyone to be happy when they are with us and we do our very best to ensure everyone is.
 However, if a Soulmate meets another, they may feel like they don’t want to be involved with us anymore.
-This is absolutely OK, but we strongly advice people to stay, so we can support the relationship to grow, as well as help them build other friendships outside of the relationship.
+This is absolutely OK, but we strongly advise people to stay, so we can support the relationship to grow, as well as help them build other friendships outside of the relationship.

 How do we know everyone in Safe Soulmates is safe?

 We have a rigourous application process: an initial meeting on Zoom or in person if that suits the person better, we then send forms to complete, and we ask for two character refrences and to see ID.
 All the Soulmates are truly lovely and one Soulmate described us as ‘one big family’.
 The safety and wellbeing of the Soulmates is top on our list of priorities.